hhromic/libe131/README.md

 * `int e131_multicast_join_iface(int sockfd, const uint16_t universe, const int ifindex)`: Join a socket file descriptor to an E1.31 multicast group using a universe and a specific network interface.
 On error, -1 is returned, and `errno` is set appropriately.

+* `int e131_multicast_join_ifaddr(int sockfd, const uint16_t universe, const char *ifaddr)`: Join a socket file descriptor to an E1.31 multicast group using a universe and an IP address to bind to.
+On error, -1 is returned, and `errno` is set appropriately.

 * `int e131_pkt_init(e131_packet_t *packet, const uint16_t universe, const uint16_t num_slots)`:  Initialize an E1.31 packet using a universe and a number of slots.
 On success, zero is returned.
 On error, -1 is returned, and `errno` is set appropriately.

 * `bool e131_get_option(const e131_packet_t *packet, const e131_option_t option)`: Get the state of a framing option in an E1.31 packet.